tinymce/tinymce-docs/plugins/paste.md

 Setting `paste_data_images` to `"true"` will allow the pasted images, while setting it to `"false"` will disallow pasted images.

 For example, Firefox enables you to paste images directly into any `contentEditable` field.
-This is normally not something people want, so this option is `"false"` by default since, say, a 600kb embedded image blocks page loads and prevents it form being cached on multiple pages.
+This is normally not something people want, so this option is `"false"` by default.
+For example, a 600kb embedded image would block page loads and prevents it form being cached on multiple pages.

 **Type:** `Boolean`